How To Use And Configure WordPress Widgets – Part 4

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Let’s add a widget to display a list of tags on your sidebar navigation section.
+Let’s add a widget to display a list of tags on the sidebar navigation section.

-Tags displayed in your widget can be found in the Tags panel …
+Tags appearing in your Tag Cloud widget are managed in the Tags area …

 WordPress Tags area